Want to wake up refreshed and energized in the morning? I’m going to lay out for you five simple steps to start your day with a bang.

 Fourth– Brush your teeth and use the bathroom.
 Self explanatory.

 Fifth– This is going to depend on your fitness goals and what your current level of fitness is.
 If you’re on a program, this is a good time to get it on.

 If you’re just starting out, have a small piece of fruit, take 5 minutes to read over your goals and priorities list from the night before and head out the door for a 20- 30 minute walk.
 You can listen to music if you’re in a busy part of town, or simply listen to nature if you live in an open area.
 Plan out your day in your mind and use the previous day’s successes as motivation to be even better than yesterday.

 When you get back from your walk, you’ll be raring to go.
 Write down any new thoughts and ideas you’ve had during the walk.
 The water will have helped flush your system, the walk will get your body’s energy going, and your brain will have the juices flowing from your success primer.

-If you truly are a beginner to exercising, I highly recommend our Home Exercise “Starter Kit”.
-We took the guesswork out of exercise and laid out a simple plan along with 17 videos of the exercises you can do right there at home.
+If you truly are a beginner to exercising, I highly recommend body weight burn, which is a simple program you can do at home.
+It takes the guesswork out of exercise and lays out a simple plan.
 You don’t even have to wait for anything to be shipped to you, it’s all online.
 You simply log into the site and voila!

 Video: Top 5 Foods to Help You Sleep